-The effectiveness of the Agency's internal control system is subject to an annual assessment by management.
+The effectiveness of the Agency' assessment by management.

-During 2013 the Agency made special efforts to further develop and implement following internal controls:
+During 2013 the Agency made s internal controls:

 Improvement to the control of exceptions (related to ICS no. 8)

 The Agency's Internal Control Standard dealing with control of exceptions states " A method is in place to ensure that all instances overriding of controls or deviations from established processes and procedures are documented in exception reports, justified and duly approved before action is taken and logged centrally".
 In 2011 a procedure of authorisation and registration of exceptions was implemented accordingly.
 It was updated in 2013 in order to harmonise the use of the procedure and thereof, have more structured control over the exceptions and deviations.